briis/renoweb/README.md

 As of writing this, I have found the following Municipalities to NOT work:

-* Albertslund - They do use the API, but they don't put dates in, just a textual description on when next pick-up is.
+* Albertslund - They do use the API, but they don't put dates in, just a textual description of when next pick-up is.
 * Fåborg-Midtfyn
 * København
 * Århus

 **PLEASE RAISE AN ISSUE IF YOU CAN SELECT YOUR MUNICIPALITY BUT THE ADDRESS DOES NOT WORK**

-I have not testet all municipalities that are still on the list, and I cannot guarantee that all will work.
+I have not testet all municipalities that are on the list, and I cannot guarantee that all will work.
 If you find that your Municipality and address does not work, please create an issue here on Github.
 I can then investigate if it is correctable, or I need to add the Municpality to the above list.

 The same applies if you can get data, but are missing one or more items that should have been on the Pick-Up list.